vmware-samples/site-recovery-manager-rest-api-examples/CONTRIBUTING_DCO.md

 Before submitting your pull request, we advise you to use the following:

-1. Check if your code changes will pass both code linting checks and unit tests.
-2. Ensure your commit messages are descriptive.
+1. Ensure your commit messages are descriptive.
 We follow the conventions on [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
 Be sure to include any related GitHub issue references in the commit message.
 See [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.
-3. Check the commits and commits messages and ensure they are free from typos.
+2. Check the commits and commits messages and ensure they are free from typos.

 ## Reporting Bugs and Creating Issues